EricMFink/PRcasebook/Chapters/Part 6 - Advocacy/Advocacy & Conduct in Litigation.md

 But immigration authorities rejected the application, and Mr. Mejia said Mr. Gadda pressed him for the extra $1,000 to appeal the decision.
 Until that point.
 Mr. Mejia said.
-Mr. Gadda had done virtually no work on the case --- "He hadn't even done any prep work with me before my hearina. --- but his asylum appbcauon had revealed him lo immigration authorities Mr. Mejia, who is now 29. felt that he had to keep fighting, so he scrounged up the money And that was the last lime he saw Mr.
+Mr. Gadda had done virtually no work on the case---"He hadn't even done any prep work with me before my hearina.---but his asylum appbcauon had revealed him lo immigration authorities Mr. Mejia, who is now 29. felt that he had to keep fighting, so he scrounged up the money And that was the last lime he saw Mr.
 Gadda.